-Welcome to the SunLife Finances After 50 Research 2019
+Welcome to the SunLife Finances After 50 Report 2021

-In this report, we look at what people aged 50+ in the UK do with their money – and investigate the link between what they buy or save and their relative happiness.
+In this report, we look at what people aged over 50 in the UK do with their money, including their spending and saving habits.

 We discuss future planning and spending in retirement, and how over 50s are looking to gain extra income in their later years.

 The past year has been one unlike any other, so we also wanted to investigate how the pandemic has impacted the over 50s and their finances.